-All this means that the ability of a wind turbine to generate the maximum amount of power it can depends on the wind.
 Wind farms are carefully planned to make sure they’re in locations with a reliable amount of wind all year round.
-This tends to be on the summit of a hilltop with lots of open space around, and in coastal locations.
+This tends to be in coastal regions or on the summit of hilltops with lots of open space around.
 It’s why there are quite a lot of wind farms in places such as Cornwall and Scotland.

 How efficient is wind power?

 A wind turbine is typically 30-45% efficient – rising to 50% efficient at times of peak wind.
-If that sounds low to you, remember that if turbines were 100% efficient, the wind would completely drop after going through the turbine.
+If that sounds low to you, remember that if wind turbines were 100% efficient, the wind would completely drop after going through one.

-Wind turbines in the UK are producing electricity 70-80% of the time, making them a reliable source of power throughout the year.
+Wind turbines in the UK produce electricity 70-80% of the time, making them a reliable source of power throughout the year.